 Microflex is the combination of Microshot and Reflex shot.
 Microflex combines the close spawn positions and small targets of Microshot, while incorporating the reactive and quick spawning from one side to the other that reflexshot brings.
 The task starts similar to Reflexshot, one target will pop up for only a short moment before disappearing and another small target pops up.
 You have 60 seconds to fire away and destroy as many targets as possible with the best accuracy you can muster.

-Microflex is currently available in two task typed (Speed and Precision) and one map (Graybox).
+Microflex is currently available in two task types (Speed and Precision) and one map (Graybox).
 It will eventually be available on all maps, however.

 The purpose of Microflex is to practice your short flick shots, and increase stability, accuracy, and speed when snapping between targets.
 You will learn to accurately and quickly flick to fast-paced targets, and with precision mode you can increase the accuracy, even more, forcing you to hit the tiniest of targets with quick flicking accuracy.
 Another great purpose for Microflex is reaction time, this is one of the most fast-paced tasks in all of Aim Lab and thus requires the fastest reaction times possible to score big and hit most if not all of the targets.